dako2/eda/README.md

-# intelligent Edge Data Agent (EDA)
+# The intelligent Edge Data Agent (EDA)
-EDA is an on-premises data analytics solution that leverages state-of-the-art large language model (LLM) code generation to dynamically create a local agent service.
+EDA is an on-premises data analytics solution by leveraging LLM's code generation capability.

 Rather than requiring users to upload raw data to cloud platforms, EDA keeps everything local, providing a privacy-preserving and efficient way to interact with and analyze data.

 EDA converts a user’s own data into a local on-demand agent service by leveraging the latest auto code generation capabilities of LLMs
 - Agent code is generated on the fly the first time the user interacts with the database